8 MIN READ

 Rohrer grew up on the coastline of Connecticut and frequented Nantucket Island.

-There, by the water, his preoccupation with sharks sparked.
+In the summers, he always worked on boats.
+There, by the water, he sparked his preoccupation with sharks.

-“Sharks, to me, are the ultimate wildlife.
-They’re just an amazing animal.
+“Sharks, to me, are the ultimate wildlife,” he says.
+“They’re just an amazing animal.
 They’re fast; they’re mysterious.
-They’re just badass animals.”
+They’re just badass animals.

 “I looked down, and there was a big school of hammerheads,” he says.
 “The first immediate reaction that came over my body was to just swim directly down towards these sharks, to try to get as close as I could.”